I’m getting married! Wait, what?

 And then, before I know it, Graham’s reaching into my pocket, telling me “it’s not what you think it is.”
 I honestly didn’t know what I thought as I pulled out one shimmering earring from a jewellery bag.
 “It’s lovely,” I sobbed, as Graham wiped my nose.
 “There’s another one in there too!”, he said.
 OK…confused.

 It was only when he got down on one knee did I realise what was happening.
 Of course he was going to let me choose my own ring, and of course he wasn’t going to let me get away with not getting ANY jewellery.
-Earrings were such a perfect gift for me (anyone who knows me will tell you as much), while leaving the ring shopping and deciding how to choose an engagement ring for the rest of the road trip was a great idea, although I apologise to all the jewellers in Atlanta, New Orleans and Austin whose hearts I broke.
+Earrings were such a perfect gift for me (anyone who knows me will tell you as much), and leaving the ring shopping for the rest of the road trip was a great idea, although I apologise to all the jewellers in Atlanta, New Orleans and Austin whose hearts I broke.

 Graham and I first met shortly after my Grandpa died.
 I felt my closed heart open up for him, which makes it so poetic that we got engaged on top of Grandfather Mountain.
 I know my Grandpa would’ve loved Graham and would’ve been proud of his extremely romantic gesture.